ludachrish3/pyda/README.md

 * Highlight CALL instructions for when a functino pointer is dereferenced and called
 * Cross references of addresses (aggressive matching of address throughout whole binary)
 * Create a runnable version from the source code that can be used with GDB
+* Allow for manual disassembly starting at a certain offset if disassembly goes off the rails